 Should you confront the other woman?

-This was days after he admitted having an affair with her.
-A 6 month affair to be exact.
+This was days after he admitted to having an affair with her.
+A 6-month affair to be exact.
 But he did everything he could to avoid spilling out her name.

 When he finally did, I spent the next three nights fully awake, agonizing about one question: